jcheminform/covid-editorial/editorial.i.md

 The COVID-19 pandemic has led to a spike in research output surrounding various aspects of the pandemic, ranging in scale from the molecular to the population level.
-Unsurprisingly, there has been a number of preprints in the field of cheminformatics that attempt to address questions surrounding the disease.
+There has been a number of preprints in the field of cheminformatics that attempt to address questions surrounding the disease.
 For example, a series of virtual screening publications have proposed potentially interesting